deltice/test-site/docs/en/doc1.md

       - git config --global user.email "test-site-bot@users.noreply.github.com"
       - git config --global user.name "Website Deployment Script"
       - echo "machine github.com login test-site-bot password $GITHUB_TOKEN" > ~/.netrc
-      - cd website && GIT_USER=test-site-bot npm run docusaurus-publish
+      - cd website && npm install && GIT_USER=test-site-bot npm run docusaurus-publish
 ```

-Note that a GitHub user `test-site-bot` was created to use just for publishing.
+Note that in this case a GitHub user `test-site-bot` is created to use just for publishing.
 Make sure to give your Git user push permissions for your project and to set a GITHUB_TOKEN environment variable in Circle if you choose to publish this way.

 If you wish to manually publish your website with the `docusaurus-publish` script, run the following example command with the appropriate variables for your project: